 The Tool For Making The Perfect Elevator Pitch

-It’s smart, easy to use and it teaches you the structure of a pitch.
-It won’t, however, make the pitch for you.
+Both of these tools help with the structure of a pitch but they won’t make the pitch for you.
 You still need to do some homework.

 Know Your Audience: There is little value in creating a pitch that delivers perfectly what you want but has no resonance with your audience.
 You’re not pitching yourself.
 You’re also not going to want to deliver the same message regardless of who you’re speaking to.